sylhare/sylhare.github.io/_posts/2020-10-31-Mermaid-Diagram.md

 By default gitlab understand the markdown formatting `mermaid` so it's pretty straightforward in your markdown file.
 But elsewhere like in this blog I am putting the above syntax in a `<div class="mermaid">` so that it will get picked up and rendered.
-(Kramdown which is the highlighting engine for jekyll and Github is not yet mermaid compatible).
+(Kramdown which is the highlighting engine for jekyll and GitHub is not yet mermaid compatible).

 And here it is the rendered diagram: